-Many transgenders go through a period where they seek to develop their identity through understanding their self expression, self reflection and self image.
+Many transgenders go through a period where they seek to develop their identity through understanding their self expression one night stand sex, self reflection and self image.
 Transgender congruence is the level at which a transgender feels authentic, genuine and accepts their identity and is comfortable with their external looks.

 Transgenders and Sexual Orientation